GEX Explained

 How to Trade It

-If price breaks into a gamma pocket, expect expansion—not mean reversion.
-Let winners run through pockets and don't take quick profits.
+If price breaks into a negative gamma zone, expect expansion—not mean reversion.
+Let winners run and don't take quick profits.
+Moves can extend further than expected.

 Use: Breakout trades, Trend continuation